gboehl/dynare/doc/manual/source/installation-and-configuration.rst

 In order to run Dynare, you need one of the following:

 * MATLAB, any version ranging from 8.3 (R2014a) to 9.11 (R2021b);
-* GNU Octave version 6.2.0 or 6.3.0, with the statistics package from `Octave-Forge`_.
+* GNU Octave version ranging from 6.2.0 to 6.4.0, with the statistics package from `Octave-Forge`_.
 Note however that the Dynare installer for Windows requires a more specific version of Octave, as indicated on the download page.

 The following optional extensions are also useful to benefit from extra features, but are in no way required: